Techniques To Utilize Returned Items

-First things first, eCommerce businesses should try to ship the products to their customers with utmost care to minimize the chance of return.
+First things first, eCommerce businesses should try to ship the products to their customers with the utmost care to minimize the chance of return.
 If the customer finds the product in perfect shape, he or she will not return it.
-However, in case of damaged products, they will surely return it and ask for a refund or exchange.
+However, in the case of damaged products, they will surely return it and ask for a refund or exchange.

 How do eCommerce stores deal with returned goods?

-These are some of the different ways an online store make use of to deal with returned products online:
+Here are some of the different ways an online store make use of to deal with returned products online:

 - If the item is in perfect condition, you can also try to resell it on your store.